The Doorbell device type is implemented using two traits:

 Audio settings

-Various camera audio settings can be controlled through the Home APIs.
+Various audio settings can be controlled through the Home APIs.

 Turn microphone on or off